 This year Philadelphia hosted the annual American Society for Reproductive Medicine meeting for thousands of delegates from all over the world.
 Similar to previous years, IVF professionals gathered to present or listen to the latest scientific developments in the field of assisted reproduction.
 We have collected some of our thoughts and reflections of the scientific content of the meeting in this blog post.

-Once again the biggest event in the field of assisted reproduction, ESHRE, has taken place.
-More than 12 000 delegates gathered in bustling Barcelona for updates on the latest science and of course to meet with old and new friends.
-As usual the Vitrolife team has put together some reflections and updates on what is going on in our community.
+Once again, the biggest event in the field of assisted reproduction, ESHRE, has taken place.
+No less than 12.003 participants gathered in warm Vienna for updates on the latest science within the field of IVF and of course to meet with old and new friends.
+As usual the Vitrolife team has put together our thoughts and reflections on some of the scientific content at the meeting.
 We also provide a new chance to watch our symposium.

 It has been 20 years since Prof. Gardner’s team first published on the effects of hyaluronan (also known as hyaluronic acid) on preimplantation embryo culture and transfer, and so this is a poignant time to reflect on the role of this remarkable macromolecule in assisted reproduction.